ErikBrorsson/MVDet/eriks_readme.md

 It can be seen that my experimental results match those of the GMVD paper relatively well, although, the moda and recall is a bit lower than expected on 1,3,5,7.

 ### verifying EMA teacher on 2,4,5,6->1,3,5,7
 Only training on source, but updating the ema throughout training.
+experiment folder: /mnt/default/2024-07-05_09-48-35
+using cls_thres=0.4 in all the below experiments

-Performance of "student" on 2,4,5,6
+Performance of "student" on 2,4,5,6 (test 0)
 moda: 82.9%, modp: 73.4%, precision: 91.3%, recall: 91.6%

-Performance of ema on 2,4,5,6
+Performance of ema on 2,4,5,6   (test 1)
 moda: 81.1%, modp: 73.1%, precision: 89.1%, recall: 92.3%

 The ema performance similarly to the student, but not exactly the same, which is expected. => EMA implemetnation seems OK.

+is it beneficial to use ema in this setting?
+From below experiments, it doesn't seem like ema by default has better generalization capabilities.

+Performance of "student" on 1,3,5,7 (test4)
+moda: 18.1%, modp: 70.5%, precision: 70.8%, recall: 30.8%

+Performance of ema on 1,3,5,7 (test 3)
+moda: 18.7%, modp: 68.9%, precision: 68.9%, recall: 34.1%

 # Notes